NuTufts/ChromaUBooNE/README.md

 * Random123 is in principle stateless.
 Created state vector in gpu/clrandstate.py.
 Implemented uniform sampler in cl/random.cl.
 Require state, because being able to reproduce results is a requirement for particle physics MC.
 * tests, cltest/test_randomgen.py and cltest/test_sample_cdf.py, generate flat and gaussian distribution, respectively.
 Seems to work.

+## Installation

+See the original chroma website: http://chroma.bitbucket.org

+### My experiences

+I really love the idea of ShrinkWrap, I really do.
+But I am neither lucky enough nor smart enough to get it work.
+For me, what worked was I reduced the number of components to install using the chroma_deps setup.py and manual installed the other dependencies.
+For a diary of my installation-from-scratch experience on two different linux machines where I did not have root priveledges see INSTALLATION_DIARY.md.